sf-wdi-17/notes/lectures/week-01/_5_friday/dawn/intro-to-css.md

 ```

 # Active Learning
+## Part 1 - Code an about me page
+Build an about me page with the following components:

+- A heading (h1)
+- A subheading (h2)
+- At least one paragraph with some text about you
+- One image of you
+- One image of your hometown
+- A list of your hobbies (ul and li)
+- A list of your three favorite technologies
+- Links to your LinkedIn or GitHub or some similar link

+## Part 2 - Style the page
 Research how to do the following and apply these styles to your elements on your about me page:

 - Make your h1 30px big and green
 - Make your h2 20px big and green
 - Make all your paragraphs dark gray and 15px big
 - Make both your images have a border that's 10px wide
-- Make your first image have a red border, and your sedond image have a blue border
+- Make your first image have a red border, and your second image have a blue border
 - Increase the margin between all list items
 - Make all links turn red when you hover over them with your mouse
 - Center your h1